 Administrative overhead from the Executive Office, services provided by central office support units and various departmental administrative expenses benefit each DHS organizational component to varying degrees.
-These expenses are categorized as to those that benefit central office programs and human service centers, those that benefit central office programs and human service centers and the state hospital and developmental center and lastly, those that benefit only central office programs.
-The three departmental overhead expense cost pools are defined below.
+These expenses are categorized as to those that benefit central office programs and human service centers, those that benefit central office programs and human service centers and the state hospital, Life Skills and Transition Center and lastly, those that benefit only central office programs.
+The three departmental overhead expense cost pools

+Effective Date: 7/1/2021 Date Submitted: 6/11/2021 are defined below.
 For the composition of all departmental indirect cost pools refer to attachment 10.